fabramo/TheLibrary/README.md

 I have used the official tutorial (https://docs.microsoft.com/en-us/aspnet/mvc/overview/getting-started/introduction/getting-started) and I added a few modifications.

 I have used SQL Server 2016 Express LocalDB.

+# Function

+1. Operation CRUD on Author
+2. Operation CRUD on Book